How We Prepare Our RV For Cold Weather Living

 The company provides documentation for the installation process so that you can have it installed by any licensed RV mechanic so you don't have to worry about whether or not it's safe to use.

-I don't know if we actually need skirting to keep our pipes and tanks from freezing, but we decided to go ahead and use it just to be safe, and it made a huge difference in keeping our RV warmer inside and preventing heat loss.
+I didn't know if we actually needed skirting to keep our pipes and tanks from freezing.
+But we decided to go ahead and use it just to be safe!
+It made a huge difference in keeping our RV warmer inside and preventing heat loss.

-Insulating our RV's Windows
+5. Insulating RV Windows

 Our RV windows are only single pane, so we cover them with plastic to reduce heat loss in our RV, and it makes such a big difference.

 Last year we covered our windows with a combination of bubble wrap and shrink plastic, and this year I made storm windows out of plexiglass and removable Velcro covers for the screens from clear vinyl.

 I also put plush insulators in my RV's vents to prevent heat from escaping there.
 You can buy these on Amazon.